 Credit bureaus use different methods to calculate their three-digit scores.
 In general, though, ranges are similar to those below:

 |Very good||740 to 799|

 |Excellent||800 or above|

-Keep following the steps to boost your score and up your chances of getting approved for a credit card.
+Keep following the steps to boost your scores and up your chances of getting approved for a credit card.

 4. Play catch-up

-Payment history accounts for 35% of your FICO score, and every late payment sets you back.
+Payment history accounts for 35% of your FICO scores, and every late payment sets you back.